wryfi/twilio-caldav/README.md

     # the url to your calendar.
 For zimbra, it looks something like:
     caldav_url = 'https://<username>:<password>@<zimbrahost>/dav/<zimbraemail>/<calendarname>'
     # the phone number to return when there are no events on the calendar for today
-    default_phone = '+18005551234'
+    default_phone = '+14155554321'
     # the name to return when there are no events on the calendar
     default_name = 'Popeye'
-    # the twilio phone number to forward sms messages from
+    # the twilio phone number to forward sms messages from; must be a valid phone number from your twilio account
     twilio_phone_number = '+14155551234'
     # your twilio account sid from twilio.com
     twilio_account_ssid = 'xxxxxxxxxxxxxxxxxxxxxxxxxx'